In brief

 Consultation or intake?

-Are you further along in your decision-making and do you want direct legal guidance?
-Then an intake is the next step.
+Are you further along in your decision-making and do you want direct legal assistance?
+Then schedule an intake meeting.
+During an intake meeting, a file is opened and the lawyer begins the work: drafting letters, the petition, or the statement of defense.